oskarrough/codesandnotes/content/Aspects/feature-detection-with-modernizr-and-polyfills.md

 **Task:** Rotate an element 90 degrees
 **First solution:** `css div { transform: rotate(90); }`

 This will do the job, but what if the browser does not support CSS transforms?
-In most cases, nothing happens as the browser happily just ignores the rule but now we when the element isn't rotated the design doesn't work anymore.
+In most cases, nothing happens as the browser happily ignores the rule but now we when the element isn't rotated the design doesn't work anymore.
 We need a fallback.
 Enter Modernizr.

 We need Modernizr to feature detect for CSS transforms so we can progressively enhance our element.
 This means that we will first write the code for a design without transforms and enhance with code for a design with transforms using the class modernizr automatically adds to the <html> element.